-Another approach is to periodically generate the cryptographic hash of snapshot and tweet it.
-For example, upon receiving the tweet, a user comes forward with the actual metadata and the repository maintainers are then able to verify metadata's cryptographic hash.
-Alternatively, PyPI may periodically archive its own versions of snapshot rather than rely on externally provided metadata.
+Another approach is to periodically generate the cryptographic hash of each snapshot and tweet it.
+For example, upon receiving the tweet, a user comes forward with the actual metadata and the repository maintainers are then able to verify the metadata's cryptographic hash.
+Alternatively, PyPI may periodically archive its own versions of snapshots rather than rely on externally provided metadata.
 In this case, PyPI SHOULD take the cryptographic hash of every package on the repository and store this data on an offline device.
 If any package hash has changed, this indicates an attack has occurred.

-Attacks that serve different versions of metadata or that freeze a version of a package at a specific version can be handled by TUF with techniques such as implicit key revocation and metadata mismatch detection . n
+Attacks that serve different versions of metadata or that freeze a version of a package at a specific version can be handled by TUF with techniques such as implicit key revocation and metadata mismatch detection .

 This PEP has covered the maximum security model, the TUF roles that should be added to support continuous delivery of distributions, how to generate and sign the metadata of each role, and how to support distributions that have been signed by developers.
 The remaining sections discuss how PyPI SHOULD audit repository metadata, and the methods PyPI can use to detect and recover from a PyPI compromise.